 Written by Mayuri and Salil of tosomeplacenew.com.

 Edmonton is the capital city of Alberta.
 During the winter, the city turns into a winter wonderland.
 The legislature building is decorated with lights and it attracts hundreds of visitors.
 There are celebrations of all kinds in the Downtown area, including Winston Churchill Square and the North Saskatchewan River Valley.
 The months of December and January are truly special times to visit.
-The holiday season is here, so you’ll find a lot of free and paid winter lights show and activities.
+The holiday season is here, so you’ll find a lot of free and paid winter lights shows and activities.
 Candy Cane Lane, the Ice Castles display, winter lights at Castrol Raceway, and the Luminaria Lights show at the Devonian Botanical Gardens are just some of the key winter and holiday highlights in Edmonton, Alberta.

 My personal favourites are Candy Cane Lane and the Ice Castles Display.
-Candy Cane Lane is a free drive-through or walking tour of Christmas decorated lanes in the north and North West end of the city.
+Candy Cane Lane is a free walking tour of Christmas decorated lanes in the north and northwest end of the city.
 It is a voluntary activity, which is brought to perfection by the community residents.
 They also take food bank donations, which is always a great cause at any time of year.
 The Ice Castle Display is one of a kind in Canada.
 There are ice castles, sculptures set up at Hawrelak Park for everyone to enjoy.

 Winters in Alberta can be dry and very cold.
 Please wear appropriate clothing when you are out and about exploring the city.
 Most winter light displays are drive-through options, so come with your vehicles (with winter tires) and bring your friends and family as tickets are cheaper with a car pass.